Angel Face (1998 film): Background

 The film is based on the real political events that took place in Argentina after Jorge Rafael Videla's reactionary military junta assumed power on March 24, 1976.
 During the junta's rule: the parliament was suspended, unions, political parties and provincial governments were banned, and in what became known as the Dirty War between 9,000 and 30,000 people deemed left-wing "subversives" disappeared from society.

-According to the Pablo Torre, the producer/director, the film is loosely based on a story written by Hans Christian Andersen.
+According to Pablo Torre, the film's producer and director, the film is loosely based on a story written by Hans Christian Andersen.
 In his tale, a wolf wants to eat a family of little lambs.
 One day, the wolf goes into the house and eats the lambs and the smallest lamb hides in a clock and then escapes.
 La cara del ángel is adapted by Torre for a larger narrative.

 Critical reception

 Variety magazine film critic Howard Feinstein, reporting from the Puerto Rico Film Festival, gave the drama a mixed review, writing, "Once again, an Argentine pic attempts to probe the national psyche for clues to what fueled the cruel military junta that ruled from 1976 to 1982.
 Angel Face is most successful in linking the friendships, fantasies, curiosity and vulgarity of childhood with the workings of the surrounding society.
 Unfortunately, despite a few fine performances, many of the characters are drawn with a heavy brush, and the direction, photography and editing of this obviously low-budget affair are too uninspired to sustain such a weighty load.
 Outside of a few Latin American sites, draw will be limited."